MicroPyramid/MicroSite/README.rst

 head to http://microsite.readthedocs.org/ for latest documentation

-This is intended to host the following in the site.
+This project contains the following modules.
    * Static Pages.
    * Configurable Menu.
    * Blog.